GSA/cto-website/_guides/Tiger_teams.md

 Tiger Teams can be considered effective if the primary issue is resolved and the root causes are shared widely across the organization.
 The following is an approach to meet those ends.
 (Remember this assumes that the most likely solutions have already been tried without success.)

-#### Before trying any solutions, take the following steps ####

-1. Agree to a description of the symptoms (preferably from the perspective of the end user)
+1. Take time to observe the symptoms.
+Agree to a consensus on the current condition (preferably from the perspective of the end user)
-2. Spend time identifying possible root causes.
+2. Identify possible root causes.
 Sources of information include:
   * Previous documentation from using this process
   * Bug tracking, help desk, and ticketing systems
   * Collective memory of organization, Slack channels, and email listservs